NeuroByte-Consulting/Sales-Data-Analysis-and-Forecasting-Using-Ensemble-Methods/README.md

 We will also perform Data Analysis and Statistical Analysis to understand the data and its features and how they can influence the sales.

+This is the source code from this [Article](https://neurobyte.org/guides/retail-sales-forecasting-ensemble-methods/).
 The data is available on [Kaggle](https://www.kaggle.com/competitions/rossmann-store-sales/overview).

 ## Project Steps